Cubs vs. Angels Player Props Betting Odds

 Swanson Stats

-- Dansby Swanson has 61 hits with 13 doubles, two triples, six home runs, 32 walks and 26 RBI.
-He's also stolen four bases.
+- Dansby Swanson has collected 62 hits with 13 doubles, two triples, six home runs and 32 walks.
+He has driven in 26 runs with four stolen bases.

 Swanson Recent Games